City of Hobsons Bay

 The City of Hobsons Bay is a local government area in Melbourne, Victoria, Australia.
 It comprises the south-western suburbs between 6 and 20 km from the Melbourne city centre.

-It was founded on 22 June 1994 during the amalgamation of local councils by the state government from the City of Williamstown and the City of Altona, as well as the suburb of South Kingsville from the City of Footscray.
-It took its name from Hobsons Bay, named after Captain William Hobson.
+It takes its name from Hobsons Bay, the water body off the east code of the LGA, named after Captain William Hobson.
 The city has an area of 64 square kilometres, and in June 2018 had a population of 96,470.

+History

+The City of Hobsons Bay was founded on 22 June 1994 from the amalgamation of the City of Williamstown, the City of Altona (including an industrial area that it had gained from the City of Sunshine less than 12 months earlier), the suburb of South Kingsville from the City of Footscray, and the suburbs of Laverton, Seabrook and the western part of Altona Meadows from the City of Werribee.

 Council

+Starting with the 2024 election, Hobsons Bay has been restructured into seven single-member wards, with each councillor elected through preferential voting.
+Previously, councillors were chosen from three multi-member wards.

-The current councillors, in order of election at the 2020 election, are:
+The councillors currently serving as of the 2024 election are:

 Education

 Libraries

 The library, run by the council has five branches: Altona, Altona Meadows, Altona North, Newport and Williamstown.
 Reflecting the multiculturalism of the community, the library service has a large amount of material in eight different languages.

 The Environment Resource Centre is located in Altona library and provides the community access to resources concerning the environment, including initiatives and environmental groups in Hobsons Bay.